spenriche/spenriche.github.io/_posts/2025-2-8-canada-decline.md

 Canada is facing a brain drain crisis as its most productive, skilled, and wealthy individuals flee the country.
 When entrepreneurs, investors, high-income earners, and job creators leave, they take their capital, businesses, and expertise with them—gutting the economy from the top down.
 Fewer innovators mean fewer jobs, less investment, and a shrinking tax base, forcing the remaining population to shoulder higher taxes and a declining standard of living.
 Without its best and brightest, Canada risks becoming a nation of bureaucrats and dependents, watching as its economic engine grinds to a halt.

-Imagine you're a doctor—you've spent years in school, racked up hundreds of thousands in student debt, and finally started earning a real paycheck at 38 years old.
+Imagine you're a specialized doctor—you've spent years in school, racked up hundreds of thousands in student debt, and finally started earning a real paycheck at 38 years old.
 Now, you have two choices: stay in Canada, where over **51% of your paycheck vanishes in taxes**, forcing you to work half the year for free while being worked to the bone in a collapsing healthcare system, or head to the U.S., where you keep hundreds of thousands more of your money, enjoy a 50% lower cost of living, and never have to endure sub-zero winters again.

 **What exactly is Canada offering to keep its top talent?
 The answer is simple: nothing.** We are not competitive, and until that changes, the exodus will only continue.